pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 3. Celsius to Fahrenheit

-In the provided template file ```ctof.py```, write a python program that will ask for the temperature in degrees Celsius and output (print) the degrees in Fahrenheit.
+Design and write a python program that will ask for the temperature in degrees Celsius and output (print) the degrees in Fahrenheit.

 - Formula